neurospin-deepinsight/brainprep/README.rst

 ========

 There is no paper published yet about `brainprep`.
-We suggest that you aknowledge the brainprep team and reference to the code
+We suggest that you aknowledge the brainprep team or reference to the code
 repository: |link-to-paper|.
 Thank you.

 .. |link-to-paper| raw:: html